On-road & Off-road Safety

 Cycling

 Cycling is one of the healthiest and most environmentally friendly ways to get around town.
 Cyclists have the same rights and responsibilities as other drivers on the road and it is important to make sure all road users feel safe.
-To feel more confident and safe when cycling, visit Safe Cycling Thunder Bay to learn about courses offered in the area.
+For information about safe ways to actively travel around Thunder Bay, go to the TBDHU Active Transportation page.

 Remember that it is always important to wear your helmet when cycling.
 By law, it is required for anyone under 18-years old and strongly recommended for everyone else.